The most valuable skill in the world is learning how to become a respected thought leader.

 Most companies are not designed to produce thought leaders.
 They lack a thought leader culture.

-However, this leads to people being reluctant to take the initiative and acquire new skills, resulting in missed opportunities for growth and development for both the individual and the company.
+However, this leads to people being reluctant to take the initiative and acquire new skills, resulting in missed opportunities for growth and development for both the individual and the organization.
 According to a LinkedIn survey, only 15% of employees said that their managers encourage them to take time for learning and development.

-That’s why choosing a job based on “What can I learn?” and growing into a thought leader is a real personal career strategy and my personal “North Star”.
+Therefore, choosing a job based on "What can I learn?" and growing into a thought leader is a real personal career strategy and my personal "North Star".

 3. recognize your inner resistance.